-- choose 3-4 contacts to include in the kit as people who could take over care if necessary
+- 3-4 contacts as people who could take over care if necessary

 - container with comfortable bedding (ideally, this container should be large enough to accommodate a litter pan just in case your cat needs to spend extra time in it)

 - 14 day supply of canned (pop top) food or dry food (make sure to rotate the food when it nears its expiration date)

 - waste collection bags and basic cleaning supplies

 - favorite toy(s)

 - disposable litter pans (aluminum roasting pans work great too)